 - those that do not refer to anything really existing in the world, but are somehow correlated with a universal concept, like the terms ‘void’ and ‘chimaera’;

-- those to which no common nature really existing in the world corresponds, but rather a common transcategorial negative concept, under which a multiplicity of things can be collected, like the term ‘individual’;
+- those to which no common nature really existing in the world corresponds, but rather a common transcategorial negative concept, under which a multiplicity of things can be collected, like the term ‘individual’ (the negative concept involved here is the concept of incommunicabilitas, or impossibility-of-being-common, which characterizes individuals);

 - equivocal terms as such, since they are connected with a multiplicity of different notions;